Credential Guard - Amazon Elastic Compute Cloud

 Use the run-instances command to launch an instance using a supported instance type and preconfigured Windows AMI.

-After you have launched a Windows instance with a supported instance type and compatible AMI, you can turn on Credential Guard.
+After you have launched a Windows instance with a supported instance type and compatible AMI, and confirmed that memory integrity is disabled, you can turn on Credential Guard.

 Important